 - outlined in the Statement of Rights and Responsibilities may be imposed against students who as individuals or as organization officers are determined to have violated these financial regulations. - 2.
-When, in the opinion of the CSA Treasurer and the Business Office, it appears that an individual has improperly used organization funds through willful deceit, he or she will be so advised by the Business Office and asked to justify his or her actions.
+When, in the opinion of the CSA Treasurer and/or the Director of Student Activities, it appears that an individual has improperly used organization funds through willful deceit, they will be so advised by the Director of Student Activities and asked to justify the actions.
 If after ten academic days or thirty calendar days, whichever comes first, the individual has neither made a satisfactory explanation nor informed the Dean of Students that he or she wishes to challenge the assertion through the judicial process, the student will be billed if the transaction in question is \$100.00 or less.
 Amounts over \$100.00 must be handled through the College Judicial System.